ErikSeewald/Planetnove/README.md

 # Runtime

-## Linux compatibility
-Currently, the mothership GUI cannot run on Linux due to the way the OpenGL context is shared on the same process by dearpygui and pygame.
-Windows is very lenient with this but Linux will not allow shared ownership of the context.
-Dividing the two windows into two processes instead of just two threads might fix the issue.

 ## Requirements
 The tank and mothership have different requirements.
 You can run init_<entity>.py without having the requirements for the other entities.
 The requirements are specified in 'requirements.txt' within the entity's source folder.
 The following subsections concern requirements with extra steps beyond pip install.

 #### Cairo Windows
-On windows, cairo needs to be installed separately.
+On Windows, cairo needs to be installed separately.
 1. Install [MSYS2](https://github.com/msys2/msys2-installer?tab=readme-ov-file)
 2. Inside the MSYS2 console, run the following commands:
 - ```